Amitriptyline

 Amitriptyline causes weight gain due to increased appetite.
 Eat a healthy diet and exercise regularly to maintain a healthy weight.

-Amitriptyline may cause decreased sex-drive, problems with erection and orgasm.
+Amitriptyline may cause decreased sex drive, problems with erection and orgasm.
 Consult your doctor if you have any concerns regarding this.

-Take the missed dose as soon as you remember unless it's almost time for your next dose.
+Take the missed dose as soon as you remember, unless it's almost time for your next dose.
 In this case, skip the missed dose and take your next dose at the regular time.
 Never take a double dose to make up for a missed one.

-Before using this medication, you should inform your doctor about your medical history, including any ongoing medicines, to avoid potential interactions and minimize side effects.
+Before using this medication, inform your doctor about your medical history, including any ongoing medications, to avoid potential interactions and minimise side effects.

 Amitriptyline is one of many medications used to treat depression.
-Incorporating lifestyle changes can maximize its benefits and speed up recovery.
+Incorporating lifestyle changes can maximise its benefits and speed up recovery.
 Maintaining an active lifestyle and adhering to a healthy diet can significantly impact the rate of recovery from depression.

 Always follow your doctor's advice on how to take your medication.
 Be aware of potential side effects and avoid taking more than the prescribed dosage.
 Never stop taking medication without consulting your doctor.
 Always inform your doctor about all other medications you're taking, including over-the-counter drugs and supplements.